linq2js/recube/README.md

 });
 ```

-This solution has the drawback that we need to memoize all callbacks passed to the MemoizedComp.
+This way has the drawback that we need to memoize all callbacks passed to the MemoizedComp.
 If we neglect to memoize a callback somewhere, the process of memoization becomes ineffective.

 ```js
 const Page1 = () => {